Homicide suspected in couple’s deaths

 The identities of the victims and the cause of their deaths were not immediately released.

-"The medical examiner has not determined a cause of death yet," Bailey said Tuesday afternoon, "but the investigation is ongoing, and as we get further along we might be able to release more information."
+“The medical examiner has not determined a cause of death yet,” Bailey said Tuesday, “but the investigation is ongoing, and as we get further along we might be able to release more information.”